 Where I have an issue is with the emissions their rocket blast-offs leave behind.
-Eloise Marais, an associate professor of physical geography at University College London, reckons that on every space flight up to 300 tonnes of carbon dioxide are split between four or so passengers, compared with up to three tonnes of CO2 per passenger on a long-haul commercial airline flight.
+Eloise Marais, an associate professor of physical geography at University College London, reckons that on every space flight, up to 300 tonnes of carbon dioxide are split between four or so passengers, compared with up to three tonnes of carbon dioxide per passenger on a long-haul commercial airline flight.

-So far, of course, we’ve seen only two space trips – one by Branson, the other by Bezos – but as Marais says: “It [commercial space travel] doesn’t need to grow that much more to compete with other sources.”
+So far, of course, we have seen only two space trips – one by Branson, the other by Bezos – but as Marais says: “It [commercial space travel] doesn’t need to grow that much more to compete with other sources.”

 Their plans are only excusable then, if their endgame is of such benefit to mankind to outweigh the harm.